 What's the Difference Between a Nebulizer and an Inhaler?

-Inhalers are handheld devices that deliver medicine.
-They're small enough to carry in a pocket, purse, or backpack.
-There are a couple of different kinds:
+Inhalers are little devices that can fit in your hand and are small enough to carry in a backpack, purse, or pocket.
+There are two types of inhalers:

-Like the name says, dry powder inhalers deliver medicine as a powder.
-The powder is also breathed in, but it doesn't spray out.
-You need to do more of the work by inhaling the powdered medicine quickly and strongly.
+- Dry powder inhalers deliver medicine in powder form, but it does not spray out.
+The person must do more of the work by inhaling the powdered medicine quickly and deeply.

 © 1995-2014 KidsHealth® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com